 No equipment should be transported before decontamination has been completed and the documentation is attached.
-The same rule applies when equipment s being stored, decontamination needs to be done prior and the equipment labelled as cleaned.
+The same rule applies when equipment is being stored; decontamination needs to be done prior and the equipment labelled as cleaned.

 3.10 Single Use Items